virtual-labs/exp-transformations-rotation-iiith/experiment/theory.md

 <img src="images/rotation-matrix.png">

-Rotations can also be executed about an arbitrary axis, following these steps:
+Rotations can also be executed about an arbitrary axis, following these detailed steps:

+1. **Initial Alignment (XY Plane)**
+   - Calculate the angle between the arbitrary axis and the YZ plane
-1. Rotate the arbitrary axis about one of the coordinate axes (e.g., Y) to align it with one of the coordinate planes (e.g., XY).
+   - Rotate the arbitrary axis about the Y-axis by this angle to bring it into the XY plane
+   - This first rotation ensures the axis lies in a coordinate plane for easier manipulation

+2. **Y-Axis Alignment**
+   - Calculate the angle between the axis (now in XY plane) and the Y-axis
-2. Rotate this axis about the Z-axis to align it with the Y-axis.
+   - Rotate about the Z-axis by this angle to align the arbitrary axis with the Y-axis
+   - This second rotation brings the axis parallel to a coordinate axis

+3. **Perform Desired Rotation**
-3. Perform the required rotation about the Y-axis using the rotation matrix R<sub>Y</sub>.
+   - Apply the standard Y-axis rotation matrix R<sub>Y</sub> with the desired angle
+   - This rotation is now straightforward since the axis is aligned with Y

+4. **Reverse Transformations**
+   - Apply the inverse of step 2 (rotate back about Z-axis)
+   - Apply the inverse of step 1 (rotate back about Y-axis)
-4. Reverse the steps 2 and 1 to restore the axis to its original alignment.
+   - These inverse rotations restore the axis to its original orientation

 ### Rotation about a Specific Point

 Rotation matrices inherently rotate all points about an axis, which can either pass through the origin or be located arbitrarily in space.
 To rotate about a specific point, a translation operation is necessary.
 The matrix for rotating about a particular point is given by:

-M = T<sub>-1</sub>RT
+M = T<sup>-1</sup>RT

 Here, T translates the point to the origin, R is the rotation matrix, and T translates the point back to its original location.